Aloe Vera, Indian Gooseberry, Shikakai, And Neem Powder to Control Hair Fall

 - Harsh Chemical Treatments

 Harsh chemical treatments offered by salons, such as straightening and curling, can weaken your hair follicles when frequently done.
 This contributes to more hair fall.
 Blow drying your hair on a regular basis also contributes a lot to hair fall.

 Dandruff is a common problem these days which can be easily treated.
 But if neglected, it can start turning into thick scaly patches, known as psoriasis.
 This long term skin problem is caused when the skin cells grow rapidly, leading to thick, white, silvery or red patches of skin.

 - Protein Deficiency

 Our hair is made up of a protein called keratin.
-Deficiency of this protein in your diet can weaken your hair.
+The deficiency of this protein in your diet can weaken your hair.
 This results in dry and brittle hair that breaks easily.
-This can also be a symptom of thyroid related issues, so consult your doctor.
+This can also be a symptom of thyroid-related issues, so consult your doctor.

 - Iron Deficiency or Anemia

 Anemia is a common problem observed in women who do not have enough iron-rich food.
 It is caused when the blood does not have enough red blood cells.
 These cells transport oxygen throughout your body, providing you the energy that you need.
 Anemia is a major cause of hair loss as hair follicles also require an adequate supply of blood for their growth and maintenance.

 Some other causes of hair fall are aging.
 Deficiency of vitamin B6 and folic acid, over-styling, and thyroid diseases.